Statement of Purpose and Policy

+An option for an expedited peer-review process is available in which a final decision including the referees' critiques will be forwarded to the corresponding author within a three-week period from the receipt of the completed manuscript at the editorial office.
 The cost for this service is $250.00 and is paid by the corresponding author.
 A payment window will appear when all files have been downloaded.
 We accept American Express/Optima, VISA, and MasterCard.

 To help defray the cost of printing, the Publisher requests that page charges, currently $65 per printed page, be paid by all authors who have funds available from research grants or from their institutions.
 These payments are not a prerequisite for the publication of any article.